Tree Giveaway

 • Growth Rate: Slow to Moderate

-Bur Oak, or Mossycup Oak, is a native medium to large sized deciduous tree with a broad spreading crown that can be found in low woods and stream valleys across the Midwest.
+Bur Oak, or Mossycup Oak, is a native medium to large-sized deciduous tree with a broad spreading crown that can be found in low woods and stream valleys across the Midwest.
 The leaves are dark green and leathery, with 5-9 rounded lobes.
 Acorn cups are about the size of a golf ball and are covered with a mossy scale or “bur” near the rim.
-Being exceptionally tolerant of drought, this tree is often in landscape settings and as roadside plantings and in shelterbelts.>
+Being exceptionally tolerant of drought, this tree is often in landscape settings, as roadside plantings, and in shelterbelts.>

 • Growth Rate: Moderate